 German philosopher and theologian.
 In ‘Über die Religion.
 Reden an Gebildeten unter ihren Verächtern’ (‘On Religion: Speeches to its Cultured Despisers’) (1799); Schleiermacher proposed that religious experience be based on human emotions (especially the feeling of dependency) rather than on reason.
 Also, he was the author of ‘Der Christliche Glaube’ (The Christian Faith) (1822).
 Translated the dialogues of Plato into German, and invented the modern study of hermeneutics.

-"Hegel admired his ‘On Religion: Speeches to its Cultured Despisers’ (1799), but later came to hate him, avowedly because he rejected his view that religion rests on a feeling of”absolute dependence".
+There is one interesting remark about their relationship: “Hegel admired his ‘On Religion: Speeches to its Cultured Despisers’ (1799), but later came to hate him, avowedly because he rejected his view that religion rests on a feeling of”absolute dependence".

 Schleiermacher was a great and a very polished lecturer.
-Hegel was by many seen as the opposite: Hegel was a great thinker, but not a very good lecturer. as president of the “Königliche Akademie der Wissenschaften", Schleiermacher saw to it that Hegel had never a chance to becoem a member of the academy.
+Hegel was by many seen as the opposite: Hegel was a great thinker, but not a very good lecturer. as president of the “Königliche Akademie der Wissenschaften,” Schleiermacher saw to it that Hegel had never a chance to become a member of the academy.
 However, Althaus, in his recent biography ‘Hegel und Die heroischen Jahre der Philosophy’ reports that there are some signs that Hegel and Schleiermacher came to peace with each other some weeks before Hegel’s death in late 1831.

 For Schleiermacher religion and theology is primarily neither morality (contra Kant) nor belief or knowledge (contra Hegel), but rather, an immediate self-consciousness or feeling of absolute reliance on God.
 He was very close friend of Friedrich Schlegel.
 Schleiermacher was against Napoleon as a foreign conqueror and dictator (in contrast to Hegel and Goethe).
 Considered by many to be the founder of modern Protestant theology.